Skip to content

 When you create a cloud account, you get an API key.
 Point the SDK at https://api.blacklake.systems and pass that key.
 The cloud API is identical to the local API — the same endpoints, same data model, same policy engine.

-The local CLI can sync to the cloud: run npx @blacklake-systems/surface-cli --cloud with your API key set and local data is pushed up on startup.
+The local CLI can sync to the cloud: run npx blacklake serve --cloud with your API key set and local data is pushed up on startup.

 Agent wants to use Tool